xuyx0523/kickstart-angular-1/paks/esp-angular-skeleton/README.md

 #### expansive.json

-* less.enable &mdash; Enable the compile-less-css service to process less files.
+* less.enable &mdash; Enable the less service to process less files.
 * less.dependencies &mdash; Explicit map of dependencies if not using "stylesheet".
 * less.files &mdash; Array of less files to compile.
 * less.stylesheet &mdash; Primary stylesheet to update if any less file changes.